Curator ・ Researcher ・ Writer working across Japan and South Korea.

 Even though she is no longer here.

 My uncle, now an old man, sometimes searches on Google Maps for the address where my grandmother was born more than a hundred years ago, and looks at it on Street View.
 The address was given to him long ago by my grandmother’s younger sister.
 She, too, has been gone for many years.
-One day, my uncle said:
+One day, my uncle said this:

 I asked for my grandmother’s Japanese name.